Earthfill/general-auth/README.md

 ## Author

-This example was created by Kingsley Omoaka-Iyorah.
+This was created by Kingsley Omoaka-Iyorah.